How Hot Does It Get In Death Valley?

 My name is Marty, I live in Las Vegas, and I’m a tour guide.
 I take guests to see some of the most stunning landscapes in the west.
 Most tours from Las Vegas take us to Grand Canyon, Zion, Bryce, Hoover Dam, Area 51, Valley of Fire, and others.

+How hot does it get in Death Valley?
 The highest temperature I have personally experienced here is 129°F (54°C).

 I remember one day in August a few years back driving south from Scotty’s Castle toward Furnace Creek.
 This ride was a special private road trip, a family tour with my wife and my son, Craig.